-

 American tv news starts to glimpse the horror it has become

 I’ve been criticizing American tv news – sorry, “news” – for a while.
-It’s been a frustrating task, given that mock-journalism’s ability to prosper and influence.
-But now it seems like the networks, at long last, may have, just … Continue reading
+It’s been a frustrating task, given that mock-journalism’s ability to prosper and influence. buy lexapro online buy lexapro no prescription generic But now it seems like … Continue reading

 Why tv news must die; a task for educators